 What’s Vocabulary Like on the New SAT?

-As part of the effort to make the SAT more modern, the reading section no longer has sentence completion questions.
-The sentence completion questions test tough vocab words based on just one sentence of context and require obscure vocabulary knowledge.
+As part of the effort to make the SAT more modern, the Reading section no longer has sentence completion questions.
+The sentence completion questions tested tough vocab words based on just one sentence of context and required obscure vocabulary knowledge.
 Since the new SAT is getting rid of this question type entirely, there is no longer the need to memorize hundreds of obscure vocabulary words.
+That's great news!

 Furthermore, there are far fewer vocabulary questions in general, and they are all given in the context of longer passages.
 The vocabulary words tested are “neither highly obscure nor only relevant to one domain,” according to the Specifications for the New SAT released by College Board.

 So what kinds of words is the new SAT testing?
 Multiple meaning words like “intense” will be tested, as opposed to super rare words like “exculpate” or “obsequious.”
-See the example below.
+Below is an example of a vocab question from SAT Reading.

-As you can see from this example, memorizing the definition of the word "intense" wouldn't help you with this question, since any of the definitions could work for the word "intense" in different contexts.
-But by looking at the sentence,"The coming decades will likely see more intense clustering of jobs, innovation, and productivity" you can see that only choice B, "concentrated," makes sense in context.
+As you can see from this example, memorizing the definition of the word "favor" wouldn't help you with this question, since any of the definitions could work for the word "favor" in different contexts.
+But by looking at the sentence, "The Millennials who reached adulthood around the turn of the century and now outnumber baby boomers, tend to favor cities over suburbs, and are far more willing than their parents to ride buses and subways," you can see that only choice B, "prefer," makes sense in context.

 Furthermore, vocabulary questions won't be a huge part of the new SAT.
-The new SAT will have 10 “word in context” questions for reading (out of 52) and 8 word in context questions for writing (out of 44).
-This comes out to about 20% of questions in each section.
+The new SAT will have about ten “word in context” questions for Reading (out of 52) and about eight word in context questions for Writing and Language (out of 44).
+This comes out to roughly 20% of questions in each section.

 In short, vocabulary is now a pretty minor part of the SAT, and rare vocabulary won't even be tested.